rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 # Doubly-linked Lists

-<span style="color:red">BCP: The rest of the tutorial (from here to the end) needs to be checked for consistency of naming and capitalization conventions. </span>
+{{ todo("BCP: The rest of the tutorial (from here to the end) needs to be checked for consistency of naming and capitalization conventions. ") }}

 A doubly linked list is a linked list where each node has a pointer to both the next node and the previous node.
 This allows for constant-time